kmeps4/ps5_4xx/README.md

 3) Infoleak step.
 Use `pktopts`/`rthdr` overlap to leak a kqueue from the 0x200 slab and `pktopts` from the 0x100 slab.
 4) Arbitrary read/write step.
 Fake `pktopts` again and find the overlap socket to use `IPV6_RTHDR` as a read/write primitive.
 4) Cleanup + patch step.
 Increase refcount on corrupted sockets for successful browser exit + patch data to enable debug menu and patch ucreds for uid0.
+4) Run ELF loader server that will accept and load/run ELFs.
+Currently WIP, does not support relocations at the moment.

 ## Stability Notes
-Stability for this exploit is at about 30%, and has multiple potential points of failure.
+Stability for this exploit is at about ~~30%~~ 80-90%, and has two potential points of failure.
 In order of observed descending liklihood:
-1) *Stage 1* causes more than one UAF due to failing to catch one or more in the reclaim, causing latent corruption that causes a panic some time later on.
+1) *Stage 1* fails to reclaim the UAF, causing immediate crash or latent corruption that causes crash.
-2)  *Stage 4* finds the overlap/victim socket, but the pktopts is the same as the master socket's, causing the "read" primitive to just read back the pointer you attempt to read instead of that pointer's contents.
-This needs some improvement and to be fixed if possible because it's really annoying.
-3) *Stage 1*'s attempt to reclaim the UAF fails and something else steals the pointer, causing immediate panic.
-4) The kqueue leak fails and it fails to find a recognized kernel .data pointer.
+2) *Stage 4* fails to find a victim socket
-4) Leaving the browser through "unusual" means such as PS button, share button, or browser crash, will panic the kernel.
-Needs to be investigated.

 ## Research Notes
-- It appears based on various testing and dumping with the read primitive, that the PS5 has reverted back to 0x1000 page size compared to the PS4's 0x4000.
+- ~~It appears based on various testing and dumping with the read primitive, that the PS5 has reverted back to 0x1000 page size compared to the PS4's 0x4000.~~
+  - After further research, the page size is indeed still 0x4000, however due to some insane allocator changes, different slabs can be allocated in the same virtual page.

 - It also seems on PS5 that adjacent pages rarely belong to the same slab, as you'll get vastly different data in adjacent pages.
 Memory layout seems more scattered.
 - Often when the PS5 panics (at least in webkit context), there will be awful audio output as the audio buffer gets corrupted in some way.
 - Sometimes this audio corruption persists to the next boot, unsure why.